Dental Public Health and Education

 - Doctor of Dental Medicine or Dental Surgery Degrees

 Distance Learning Options

 Online and hybrid programs in public health are common, but due to the hands-on nature of the work, these are not usually offered by dental schools.
 Here are some of the distance learning opportunities in public health.

 Dental public health is an advanced dental specialty, so often individuals work as a practicing dentist or dental hygienist before transferring into the public health field.
 Below are some examples of careers in this field.

 The U.S. Bureau of Labor Statistics (BLS) does not have specific data for dental educators in public health or oral epidemiologists.
 However, the BLS projected employment for general health educators to increase by 21% in the 2012-2022 decade, which is considered faster than average.
 Job growth for epidemiologists was projected at 10% for the same period.
 As of May 2013, the BLS reported that health educators made a mean annual wage of $53,800, and epidemiologists earned $73,040 (www.bls.gov).

 Dental Public Health and Education Related Articles

 Public health professionals deal with health care that involves an entire community or population rather than the individual.
 College...

-Graduates with a Ph.D. in public health qualify for jobs in research and postsecondary education.
-Jobs include public health program...
+Graduates with a Doctor of Philosophy (Ph.D.) in Public Health qualify for various jobs in research and postsecondary education.
+Learn more...